solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 > NOTE: If the system is using VNet integration, you would need to
 > ensure outbound connectivity to **AzureActiveDirectory** service tag.
-> Additionally, if you're using a route table, you need to create a rule
+> Additionally, if you are using a route table, you need to create a
-> with destination service tag AzureActiveDirectory and next hop
+> rule with destination service tag AzureActiveDirectory and next hop
 > Internet.

 ### SCRAM